alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 If the payment is successful, the user will:

 - receive a confirmation email (if you have chosen to send these using GOV.UK Pay)
-- return to your service and see a confirmation page
+- return to your service and see your confirmation page

+It is up to your page at the ``return_url`` to show an appropriate message based on the state of the payment.
+For example, for a successful payment, you would likely want to confirm that the payment has been received and explain what will happen next.
+For a failed payment, you should make clear that payment failed and offer the user a chance to try again.

 ##### Confirmation Email